DAism2019/DAO-contract/README.md

 DAism Smart Contract

 #### Description
-This is a platform of DAO
+This is a platform for DAO2

 #### Software Architecture
 truffle project